kmiyashiro/node-foursquare/readme.md

     node test.js

-If you hit [http://localhost:3000/test](http://localhost:3000/test), you'll test the entire library with no authentication, (and get appropriate errors for protected endpoints.

 If you hit [http://localhost:3000](http://localhost:3000), you'll be redirected for an authentication token.

+If you hit [http://localhost:3000/test](http://localhost:3000/test), you'll test the entire library with no authentication, (and get appropriate errors for protected endpoints).

 If you hit [http://localhost:3000/deprecations](http://localhost:3000/deprecations), you'll test an endpoint with older versions and errors vs. warnings.

 Testing results will be logged to the console.

+All tests use examples as suggested by the [Foursquare Endpoint Explorer](https://developer.foursquare.com/docs/explore.html).

 Documentation
 -------------